kartik-v/dependent-dropdown/README.md

 dependent dropdown.
 The dependent select will always be disabled until the server returns a valid list of values.

 ##### loading
-_boolean_ whether to show a loading progress spin indicator in the dependent select when server is processing the ajax response.
+_boolean_ whether to show a loading progress spin indicator in the child dropdown element when server is processing the ajax response.
 Defaults to `true`.

+##### loadingClass
+_string_ the CSS class to attach to the child dropdown element when the server is processing the ajax response.
+Defaults to `kv-loading`.

 ##### placeholder
-_string_ whether the dependent select has a default placeholder (with an empty value), when no records are found.
-You can set this to a label which will be displayed as an empty value.
+_string_ whether the child select has a default placeholder.
+This will create an option with an empty value within the child select element.
 For optgroups this will be a disabled option.
-If you set this to null or empty string , it will not be displayed.
+If you set this to `false`, it will not be displayed.
 Defaults to `Select ...`.

 ##### emptyMsg
 _string_ the message to display when the ajax response returned from the server is null or an empty array.
 Defaults to